 Every novel about a dead woman and an angry man is a confession of allegorical (or metaphorical) murder at the hands of an author who felt forced to murder the feminine aspects of his psyche to be accepted as a man by his society.

 No, I’m not getting Freudian on you.
 I’m getting Jungian.
-Wikipedia offers a basic introduction to his notions of anima and animus.

 On a lighter note, “Dead Women and Angry Men” is probably a rejected Volbeat album title.
 It fits the pattern of previous titles like Outlaw Gentlemen and Shady Ladies.